Elgarbo/spotifyToYoutubeBot/README.md

 # Spotify To Discord Bot  ▶
-Discord bot that will convert playlist songs from spotify to youtube
+Discord bot that will convert playlist songs from spotify to a youtube song playlist

 ## Prerequisites